RCIC-UCI-Public/website-rcic/docs/source/software/modules.rst

    automatically loaded when you did :tt:`module load PkgName/1.2.3` you won't see any errors or complaints until you attempt to run :tt:`PkgName` program.
 Needed libraries or binaries that were provided by unloaded module will not be available.
-   The solution is to unload only modules that you explicitly loaded.
+   :underline:`The solution is to unload only modules that you explicitly loaded`.

 #.
 If you loaded multiple modules and need to unload them (rare cases),
    **always unload modules in the reverse order of loading**: